On Statistical Discrimination as a Failure of Social Learning: A Multi-Armed Bandit Approach: Laissez-Faire

 Theorem~\ref{thm_reglower} indicates that we should not be too optimistic about the consequence of laissez-faire.
-An unbalanced population ratio naturally favors the majority group.
+A small imbalance in the population ratio (the ratio of majority to minority is just $\log_2 N$ to $1$) could lead to a substantially unfair job allocation.
 Once the minority group is underestimated and the majority candidate pool is reasonably large, then the minority group is afforded no hiring opportunity, perpetuating underestimation.
-We emphasize that only a small imbalance in the population ratio ($\log_2 N$ majority worker) suffices to induce linear regret.
 This insight applies to many real-world problems because unbalanced populations are commonplace.

-\begin{remark}[Endogenous Skills] In our framework, statistical distribution is attributed entirely to misinformation because skill distribution is assumed to be exogenous.
-If we additionally incorporate the choice of the human capital investments \citep{Foster1992AnEA,coate1993will}, the misinformation naturally discourages minority workers from improving their skill.
-Therefore, if skill is endogenous, the welfare loss and inequality triggered by social learning would be even worse. \end{remark}
+We conjecture a substantial probability under a broader environment than the premise of Theorem~\ref{thm_reglower}.
+Specifically, the assumptions of $d = 1$ and $K_1 > \log_2 N$ are made only for analytical tractability, and (approximately) linear regret should be obtained under a weaker set of assumptions.
+Theorem~\ref{thm_reglower} (i) focuses on perpetual underestimation, which is an extreme form of statistical discrimination, and (ii) evaluates the probability of perpetual estimation occurring loosely.
+In Section~\ref{sec: simulation}, we demonstrate that perpetual underestimation occurs with a significant probability even under the assumptions of $d = \Simd$ and $(K_1, K_2) = (10, 2)$, where the premise of Theorem~\ref{thm_reglower} does not hold.